Abbeyville, Colorado

 Abbeyville is an extinct community located in Gunnison County, Colorado, United States.

 History

 Abbeyville was a mining camp near the Gold Cup Mine, which was discovered around 1880.
-The camp grew around a smelter which was built on the site in 1881.
+Named for C. F. Abbey, the camp grew around a smelter which was built on the site in 1881.
 The Abbeyville post office operated from November 20, 1882, until December 3, 1884.
 By 1887, S.S.
 Sutton was the only inhabitant of Abbeyville.
+There are a few remains of Abbeyville, possibly of the smelter.

 Geography

 Abbeyville was located at at an elevation of 9932 ft.

 Climate

 According to the Köppen Climate Classification system, Abbeyville has a subarctic climate, abbreviated "Dfc" on climate maps.
 The hottest temperature recorded in was 86 F on July 15, 1942, while the coldest temperature recorded was -60 F on February 1, 1985.
 The closest weather station is at the nearby Taylor Park Reservoir, which is where the climate data comes from.